 - 4. Energy storage products

 Tesla writes down inventory for any excess or obsolete inventories or when the company believes that the net realizable value of inventories is less than the carrying value.
-The impact of the inventory write-down will be in cost of revenues as stated in its quarterly financial reports.
+The impact of the inventory write-down will be in the cost of revenues as stated in its financial reports.

-I would pay particular attention to the “Finished Goods” inventory since it’s the largest component, accounting for more than half of total inventory and is closely related to sales revenue.
+I would pay particular attention to the “Finished Goods” inventory since it’s the largest component, accounting for more than half of the total inventory and is closely related to sales revenue.

 Chart of Tesla’s Inventory Levels

-Chart of Tesla’s Inventory YoY Growth
+Chart of Tesla’s Inventory YoY Growth Rates

-Chart of Tesla’s Inventory Components
+Tesla’s Inventory Breakdown

 To see what really makes up Tesla’s inventory, I have created the chart above to show the breakdown of the inventory into different components.

 As seen from the chart, Tesla inventory consists of 3 parts: (1) raw materials, (2)work in progress, and (3) finished goods.
-I have combined the finished goods together with the service parts as both of them are basically in the same category which is the finished goods inventory.

 Ratio of Tesla’s Finished Goods to Total Inventory